Tarsha Whitmore Flaunts Her Curvaceous Figure In Sexy Black Lace Lingerie

 In her latest Instagram post, bombshell Tarsha Whitmore thrilled her 841,000 Instagram followers with a sizzling snap in which she rocked sexy black lace lingerie.
-The picture was taken in Brisbane City, Australia, according to the geotag of the post.
+The picture was taken in Brisbane City, Australia, according to the geotag.

 Though Tarsha’s ensemble showcased her curvaceous figure, she also wanted to draw attention to her beauty look.
 Tarsha tagged Hair Heaven Emporium, a salon, and Cosmetic Brows & Co, a cosmetic tattooist and microblading specialist, in the picture itself as well as the caption of the post.
 She mentioned in the caption that the two Australian businesses were to thank for her glamorous look.

 Tarsha posed indoors and perched atop a table, with her luxurious surroundings visible in the background.
 Her curves were on full display in a black lace lingerie top which had short sleeves and a scandalously low-cut neckline that revealed a serious amount of cleavage.
-The entire garment was crafted from a delicate lace, and clung to Tarsha’s physique as though it had been painted on.
+The entire garment was crafted from a delicate lace and clung to Tarsha’s physique as though it had been painted on.

 She paired the unique lingerie top with high-waisted bottoms that came to well above her belly button, accentuating her hourglass physique.
 The bottoms were also high-cut on the sides, elongating her legs.